isra-st/Customer_Segmentation/README.md

 # Goals of the project

-1. Perform an Explorartory Data Analysis with visualization
+1. Perform an Exploratory Data Analysis with visualization
-2. Use the supervised machine learning models to predict the customer segmentation
+2. Use the supervised machine learning models to predict the customer segmentation.
 3. Use unsupervised learning model K Nearest Neighbors to create new clusters.
 4. Create Personas of the new clusters.